philzook58/philzook58.github.io/_notes/seo.md

 - write short permalinks
 - Use alt text on images
 - Use descriptive text on links instead of just "here"
+- give an image description to each post
+- add a 404.html page

 Tools: